1192: As Richard the Lionheart and Saladin continued their conflict during the Third Crusade, Saladin laid siege to Jaffa.

 1917: In Nikolaev (also known as Mykolaiv), authorities denied the demand of workmen under the control of the Black Hundreds to dismiss Jewish laborers employed by the Admiralty Committee and “dismissed the ringleaders from government employ.”

-1918: Birthdate of cellist Leonard Rose.
-Born in Washington DC, Rose was the concert cellist with the New York Philharmonic from 1943 to 1951.
+1918: Birthdate of Washington, D.C. native Leonard Rose, the concert cellist with the New York Philharmonic from 1943 to 1951.

 1920: Keren Hayesod (Eretz-Israel Foundation Fund) was created in London at the London Zionist Conference.
 It was intended for education, absorption and the development of rural settlements in Eretz-Israel.